-If you are a couple and one of you has reached Pension Credit age, you can make a claim for Pension Credit at present.
+If you are a couple and one of you has reached Pension Credit age, you can make a claim for Pension Credit.
 However, from 15 May 2019 mixed age couples will have to claim Universal Credit.

 Where a new claim for Pension Credit would have been made, claimants will be directed to claim Universal Credit.
 Only the partner of working age will be subject to the work commitment requirements.
 Mixed age couples where one partner is of working age and who already claim Pension Credit will not be affected.

 How Do I Make A Claim?

 To claim Pension Credit you can call the Pension Credit claim line on 0800 99 1234 and they will complete a form for you over the phone.
 It would be helpful if you have the following information ready for the advisor: